saveur1/Datawizards/README.md

 1. **Data Extraction**

-   - From each dataset, we extracted variables related to interview year(v007),stratification for sampling(v023), currently pregnant(v213,) Literacy(v155), Responder's current age(v012), education level(v106), age in 5 years group(v013), and Wealth index(v190).
+   - From each dataset, we extracted variables related to year of interview(v007), women's individual sample weight (6 decimals)(v005),respondent's current age (v012),age in 5 years group(v013) stratification for sampling(v023),region (v024),education level(v149),wealth index combined (v190),currently pregnant (v213), living children + current pregnancy (v219),
    - Example: In the 2019-2020 dataset, the "Individual Records (Women)" table was filtered to include only data for women aged 15-19.

+#### **Export Data to CSV from Stata (Using GUI)**

+Follow these steps to export the data from **Stata** into a CSV file using the GUI:

+1. Open Stata and load the dataset containing the variables you want to export.
+2. Go to the **File** menu in the top navigation bar.
+3. Select **Export** and then choose **Data to Excel spreadsheet (*.xls; *.xlsx; *.csv)**.
+4. In the **Export Data** dialog box:
+   - Select the **Variables to Export** by clicking on the dropdown and choosing the variables needed (e.g., age, district, pregnancy status).
+   - Choose **CSV file** as the export format.
+   - Specify the file name and location where the CSV file will be saved.
+5. Click **OK** to export the data.
+6. Navigate to the saved location to verify the exported CSV file.

+#### **Upload the CSV File to the Dashboard**

+1. Navigate to the "Upload Data" section in the Streamlit dashboard.
+2. Use the file upload interface to select the CSV file generated from Stata.
+3. Confirm the upload to visualize and process the data within the system.

-2. **Data Cleaning**
+ **Data Cleaning**

 - Removed incomplete or inconsistent records, such as missing age or pregnancy data.
 - Harmonized variables across survey years to ensure compatibility, e.g., standardizing district names.

 ## License